trailofbits/llvm-sanitizer-tutorial/README.md

 URL

 # Quickstart: Building the toolchain & running a sanitizer

+There are three patch files in this repo, one for LLVM, clang, and compiler-rt.
+The install script will download version 8, apply the patches, and put the new files in their appropriate locations.

 ```
 EDIT THIS HAS TO CHANGE CUZ WE DOIN PATCH FILES
 #Clone the repo